Life After Bankruptcy

 So, you're a pretty good credit risk at that point.
 But, because the credit card companies can gouge you with high interest rates, they will.
 BUT YOU'RE NOT PAYING ANY INTEREST, because you're always going to pay off every card, every month, so it doesn't matter what the interest rate is.

-Get the cards with no annual fees.
+Get the Visa, Mastercard, or Discover cards with no annual fees.
 You may have to pay an annual fee to start out, but not for long.
+AVOID store cards (Macys, Lowes, etc.), at least until your credit is above 720.
 You may also have to select a "secured" credit card, but the security deposit isn't a fee, it's still your money.

 A credit union can be a good place to get a credit card right after your bankruptcy case is done.
-They may give you a "regular" card, provided you buy a CD in an amount equal to the credit line on the card.
-It's functionally the same as a secured card, but helps build your credit faster, because it's more like a regular credit card.
+They may give you a "regular" card, provided you buy a CD in an amount equal to the credit line on the card, or keep a substantial deposit with them.
+It's functionally the same as a secured card, but helps build your credit faster, because your credit report and score may treat it more like a regular credit card.
+Also check creditkarma.com.

 Either way, never pay interest on a credit card again.